Troubleshoot data problems

 Activate mobility data for the first time

 If you have a new Apple or a non-TELUS device, you may need to ensure the correct settings are setup on device first, before being able to connect to the web.
-Visit oursection for instructions.
+Visit our

 Check that your data is not blocked or disabled